Teoscar Hernández Player Props: Mariners vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks ninth in MLB.
+- The pitching staff for the Orioles has a collective 9.2 K/9, the sixth-best in the league.

-- The Orioles have the 14th-ranked team ERA across all MLB pitching staffs (4.14).
+- The Orioles have the 14th-ranked team ERA among all league pitching staffs (4.10).

 © 2023 Data Skrive.
 All rights reserved.